christinabranson/django-drf-react-authentication/README.md

 ## Commit 1: Set up Django app & users

+This will set up our local Django app & our users.

+Follow along with code changes here: https://github.com/christinabranson/django-drf-react-authentication/commit/d0172a1f07c0eb43da85f2044f2a84939e566771

 1. Start a new Django app:

     1. Create an empty project directory